Put on All of God’s Armor-Part 1

 Paul starts out by telling us to put on all of God’s armor, which, as we have seen, means stay in the word, then he says to pray, and pray, and pray, and keep on praying.
 So the formula for protecting ourselves from Satan’s fiery darts is to study, memorize and meditate on the word of God, and then pray.
 Pray for each other, pray for our spiritual leaders and pray for ourselves.
 We’ll go more into prayer soon.

 This passage is one of many examples that show us how Christianity is not about showing up at church every Sunday.
-It is not about having your “quiet time” every day.
+It’s not about doing a quick 15 minute devotional every morning, rather than immersing yourself in the word and prayer.
 It is not about religion!
 If you study the New Testament, you will see that every time religion is mentioned, with the exception of one verse, it is mentioned in a negative light.
 Paul kept saying how he left the religion of his father to follow Christ.
 The people that Jesus had problems with were the religious leaders.
 The only time that religion is mentioned in a positive light is in James 1:27 “Pure and genuine religion in the sight of God the Father means caring for orphans and widows in their distress and refusing to let the world corrupt you.”
 So, what God sees as true Religion is caring for widows and orphans and keeping yourself pure from the world.
 It’s not about where you “go to church”, or the organ, or the stained glass windows.
 It is about a relationship with God.
 Relationships only work when we put work into them.
 If I spent one hour a week with my wife, our marriage wouldn’t have lasted a year, and yet so many people who call themselves Christians do just that with God, they give him one hour a week.
 God doesn’t want our leftovers, He wants everything, and the only way we can cultivate that relationship is to spend time with Him.
 Spend time studying and memorizing His word, spend time talking to Him and listening to His voice.

 So, put on ALL of God’s Armor, and be ready…the enemy is out there.
 1 Peter 5:8, “Stay alert!
 Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.”